 Certification of animals depends on many factors, including your recordkeeping system and the history of the land on which you manage animals.
 In some cases, CCOF can certify young animals that you currently manage when complete records are available to demonstrate continuous organic management.
 The final determination about whether animals can be certified will be...
 Read more

 Yes, our clients can transfer parcels, in the certification program, between CCOF certified operations without having to reapply.
 Simply complete the parcel transfer form and return it to us for each parcel transferred.
 You will be billed for the service at the time of submission.
-Parcel transfers must be submitted within one month of change in management and there must be continuous organic...
+Parcel transfers must be submitted within one month...
 Read more

 No, you cannot use lumber treated with arsenate or other prohibited materials for new installations or replacement purposes in contact with soil or livestock.
 You may use treated lumber on parts of your property that are not included in your certification or in areas where the lumber will not contact soil or livestock.